 Remember, the coarser your grind size, the faster the flow will be.
 The finer the grind size, the slower the flow will be.

-- Reduce waste & save: one Brita water filter can replace 300 standard 16 oz.
-Water bottles which saves you money and reduces plastic waste.
-Hot water should not be used with the Brita pitcher filter maximum 29 to minimum 0 degree Celsius
+- REDUCE WASTE & SAVE: One Brita water filter can replace 300 standard 16 oz. water bottles which saves you money and reduces plastic waste

 They say the quality of ingredients you use will be reflected in the end product.
 Most people go out of the way to get the best quality coffee beans possible.
 Unfortunately, most people fail to realize that coffee has 2 ingredients – coffee and water.

 Water is the main ingredient in coffee.
 In fact, it makes up 98% of the drink.
 It has a significant impact on the brewing cycle and will have a direct effect on the taste of your beverage.
 If the water tastes bad, then your coffee will taste bad too.

 Water also contains vast minerals that can make the water hard.
 Although water hardness is necessary for the best flavor, water that is too hard can be bad for your coffee machine.
 To ensure consistently great-tasting coffee and protect your espresso machine from damage, we recommend using water that is moderately hard.
 If your water is hard, you can use a water filter to soften it a bit.

 The Brita 10-Cup Water Filter Pitcher is a great option for every coffee lover out there.
 It features filter-as-you-pour technology that eliminates the need for a traditional reservoir.
 You’ll get a glass of great-tasting filtered water in a jiffy.